 Scale Consider purchasing a scale for your brewing.
 You'll find it will really boost the consistency and quality in your morning cup of coffee.

-Preheat everything by placing your filter in the Kalita and thoroughly rinsing it with hot water.
+Preheat everything by placing your filter in the Kalita Wave and thoroughly rinsing it with hot water.
 Let the hot water drain into your mug.

 Dispose of the rinse water and add freshly ground coffee to the bottom of the newly warmed filter.

 Start your timer and evenly pour 50 grams of 204 degree water into the coffee bed.

 Allow coffee to “bloom.”
 This will look like a slightly domed coffee crust.
 At 45 seconds, slowly break up the bloom by saturating the coffee that has risen.

 When your water weight reaches 150 grams, pour faster in circular motions up to 275 grams.
 It should take about 45 seconds to finish the pour.

 For an 8oz brew, total brew time should take about 2.5 minutes for the cup to be finished to get a proper extraction.
 Pour coffee into mugs or a thermal container and enjoy.